moq-wg/moq-transport/draft-ietf-moq-transport.md

 control message for the tracks of interest.
 Relays MUST ensure subscribers are authorized to access the content associated with the track.
 The authorization information can be part of subscription request itself or part of the encompassing session.
 The specifics of how a relay authorizes a user are outside the scope of this specification.
-The subscriber is notified of the result of the subscription via a
-SUBSCRIBE_OK ({{message-subscribe-ok}}) or SUBSCRIBE_ERROR
-{{message-subscribe-error}} control message.
-The entity receiving the SUBSCRIBE MUST send only a single response to a given SUBSCRIBE of either SUBSCRIBE_OK or SUBSCRIBE_ERROR.

 The relay will have to send an upstream SUBSCRIBE and/or FETCH if it does not have all the objects in the FETCH, or is not currently subscribed to the full